-There are more than 20 North Carolina lighthouses along our coast – one is the tallest in the United States!
+There were once over 20 North Carolina lighthouses along our coast – one being the tallest in the United States!
 Six of these NC lighthouses are still open to visitors wanting to climb them.

-We present them here in alphabetical order.
-See the map below for there locations along the North Carolina Coast.
+See the map below for their locations along the North Carolina Coast.

 Bald Head Lighthouse, known as Old Baldy, is the oldest lighthouse still standing in North Carolina.

 The current structure is not the island’s first beacon; an earlier light, begun in 1789, was commissioned by Thomas Jefferson and was lit at the end of 1794.

 This first lighthouse was constructed too close to the water, it fell victim to erosion problems and was demolished by 1813.
 Read more in our related article here!

 Oak Island Lighthouse

 The Oak Island Light, August 1957, is located in the Town of Caswell Beach near the mouth of the Cape Fear River in Southeastern North Carolina.

 It sits next to a Coast Guard Station on the east end of Oak Island in Brunswick County and looks south out at the Atlantic Ocean.